Top tips for managing eczema

 - Gently remove any eczema crusts while in the bath – this will allow the prescribed creams/ointments to work better.

-- Avoid soap products and bubble bath as they dry the skin.
+- Do not use soap products and bubble bath as they dry the skin.

-- Also avoid products which contain perfume or fragrance as they can irritate the skin.
+- Also, stay away from products which contain perfume or fragrance as they can irritate the skin.

 - Use a shampoo for sensitive skin when washing hair.